South Wonston Primary School

 Whole school daily acts of collective worship/assembly:

 The sharing of stories, images, events, music and expectations that, with clarity and precision, promote the values expressed.
 Such proceedings vary in the methodology of delivery in order to secure interest and understanding and are designed to impact on children regardless of knowledge, experience or cognitive maturity.
 As a community school, collective worship is non-denominational and recognizes that those attending may have a wide range of faiths, or none.
 It is however, in line with regulation and is “wholly or mainly of a broadly Christian character”.
+We often invite visiting speakers in to our assemblies.
+The Winchester Deanery Education team visit each half term.
+Examples of other visitors are the Winchester Night Shelter.

 Should you feel that the school is not meeting this requirement, you should contact the school office and request to express your concerns with the Headteacher.
 Likewise, if you feel that anyone working at the school is, intentionally or otherwise undermining these values, you should report this to the Headteacher.